netxms/netxms-doc/admin/appendix.rst

     - Maximum log file size in bytes, used only if ``LogRotationMode`` is set to
       2. This parameter supports (K, M, G, T suffixes).
     - 16M
+  * - ManagementAgentAddress
+    - Specifies an alternate address for connecting to the agent on the local management node.
+When set, the server uses this address instead of the management node's primary IP address when communicating with its own agent.
+      This is useful when running the server and agent in Docker containers, where the internal container IP may differ from the address where the agent is accessible.
+    - Empty string
   * - Module
     - Additional server module to be loaded at server startup.
 You can use more then one ``Module`` parameters to load multiple modules.